Salby/CleverCSS/README.md

 ##Icons

-Any icons can be used with CleverCSS, though Google's [material design icons](https://github.com/google/material-design-icons) and (Font Awesome)[fontawesome.io] are recommended
+Any icons can be used with CleverCSS, though Google's [material design icons](https://github.com/google/material-design-icons) and [Font Awesome](fontawesome.io) are recommended

 ####CleverCSS includes:
 * Headers